Register marriage

 - proof of the establishment of the civil partnership and

-- the death certificate of the former partner
+- the death certificate of the deceased

 - all marriage certificates